 |Item Type:||Thesis (PhD)|

 |Additional Information:||Submitted in partial fulfilment of the requirements for the Doctorate in Counselling Psychology and Psychotherapy by Professional Studies (DCPsych).
 A joint programme of Metanoia Institute and Middlesex University.|

-|Deposited On:||18 May 2011 09:55|
+|Date Deposited:||18 May 2011 09:55|